Pylons/pyramid/docs/narr/configuration.rst

 code, because you may need to have two files open at once to see the "big picture": the file that represents the configuration, and the file that contains the implementation objects referenced by the configuration.
-To avoid this, :mod:`repoze.bfg` allows you to insert :term:`configuration decoration` statements very close to code that is referred to by the declaration itself.
+To avoid this, :mod:`pyramid` allows you to insert :term:`configuration decoration` statements very close to code that is referred to by the declaration itself.
 For example:

 .. code-block:: python
    :linenos:

-   from repoze.bfg.view import bfg_view
+   from pyramid.view import bfg_view
    from webob import Response

    @bfg_view(name='hello', request_method='GET')